 Education is opportunity.
 For young women, education can be a lifeline – giving them a voice and empowering them to take charge of their future.
 The Lantern League works to break down barriers that would exclude young women from educational and developmental opportunities – particularly, financial barriers.
 Specifically, the Lantern League funds programs that improve the quality of life for women and girls within the greater Bay Area.

-The Lantern League was founded in 2006 by Presentation High School principal Mary Miller, and employee Donna Delaney.
+The Lantern League was founded in 2006 by former Presentation High School principal Mary Miller, and employee Donna Delaney.
 The giving circle included 9 founding committee members during its first year, and has added a steady stream of members ever since.
-Since September 2006, the Lantern League has raised over $1.3 million for the Presentation High School Scholarship fund, and local non-profits.
+Since September 2006, the Lantern League has raised more than $1.3 million for the Presentation High School Scholarship fund, and local non-profits.

 As our name suggests, the Lantern League hopes to be a guiding light for women and girls – to